MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

              -- empty memory --
 ```
-So we have the values that our symbolic variable should take to solve the crackme !
-Let's convert them to decimal and check :
+So we have the values that our symbolic variable should take to solve the crackme!
+Let's convert them to decimal and check:
 ```
 $ ./licorne
 13680672352284224804